 Many homes in the Watts Branch neighborhood are in a floodplain, identified by FEMA, called the Special Flood Hazard Area.
 In this area, also known as the 100-year floodplain, there is a 1% chance of being flooded every year.
 It is a high-risk flood zone, where federal insurance, local insurance, and building requirements are enforced to protect people and buildings.

 This webpage serves as an overview of new flood risk data for Watts Branch neighborhoods in Ward 7 and the set of strategies DOEE is putting forth to protect lives and property in the Watts Branch Area.

 Watts Branch Flood Risk Management Study

 From 2017-2021, DOEE collaborated with the U.S. Army Corps of Engineers and DC Silver Jackets to investigate existing and future flood risk in Watts Branch.
-The resulting report evaluated how changes in the frequency and intensity of rainfall would change flood risk in the future and provided individual and watershed-wide strategies and recommendations to reduce future flood damages.
+The resulting report evaluated how shifts in the frequency and intensity of rainfall would change flood risk in the future and provided potential strategies that could help reduce future flood damages.

 For more information regarding flood mitigation efforts in Watts Branch, please contact [email protected].